James Risen

-James Risen (born April 27, 1955) is an American journalist for The Intercept.
-He previously worked for The New York Times and before that for Los Angeles Times.
-He has written or co-written many articles concerning U.S. government activities and is the author or co-author of two books about the Central Intelligence Agency (CIA) and a book about the American public debate about abortion.
+James Risen (born April 27, 1955) is an American journalist and author.
+He previously worked for The Intercept, The New York Times, and The Los Angeles Times.
+He has written or co-written many articles concerning U.S. government activities and is the author or co-author of five books, including several about the Central Intelligence Agency (CIA) and intelligence and national security matters, as well as a book about the American public debate about abortion.
 Risen is a Pulitzer Prize winner.